The Definitive Guide to Alternative Data

 Entrepreneurs, business professionals, and marketing managers can also find significant value in alternative data.

-Analyzing unstructured data about customers, competitors, and other market factors gives them an edge and allow them to adjust their operations to fuel growth strategies and compensate for competitor behaviors.
+Analyzing unstructured data about customers, competitors, and other market factors allow them to adjust their operations to fuel growth strategies and compensate for competitor behaviors.

 For example, Unilever used analysis of satellite images to work to prevent deforestation in the regions where they source raw materials in keeping with their sustainability goals.